rajv79/ECTF_ENCODE_DECODE/README.md

 ## Encryption Algorithm
 The encoder uses AES-256 (Advanced Encryption Standard) in CFB (Cipher Feedback) mode for encryption.
-AES-256 is a widely recognized and secure symmetric encryption algorithm.
 The key size is 256 bits (32 bytes), and the initialization vector (IV) is 16 bytes.

 ## Key Features of AES-256 CFB:
 Symmetric Encryption: The same key is used for both 2 time encryption .